optimho/Monty-Hall/README.md

 # Monty-Hall
-simulates the Monty hall puzzel and proves the concept. https://en.wikipedia.org/wiki/Monty_Hall_problem
+Simulates the Monty hall puzzel and proves the concept. https://en.wikipedia.org/wiki/Monty_Hall_problem

 Simply put it is a puzzel that displays our in numeracy.